Magbeth/Rest_Blog/README.md

 - Sending activation link to email after registration
 - Resending activation link
 - Reset password request.
 Sending token for resetting to email.
+- Registration and password reset token are saved in Redis and deleted after expiry
 #
 # Global exception handler
 #